codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 ---

-## Log

----

 ## 20190320 - Day 63

-1. Decided to start this log for the 2nd time and in a more personal way to make the process sustainable on the long term
+__Decided to start this log for the 2nd time__ and in a more personal way to make the process sustainable on the long term

 __Today's progress:__ a lot of things on the Portefolio project